rsvsaha/react-DragAndDrop-PWA/README.md

 GET APP BASE | Downloads the basic app bundle in which the App Config needs to be replaced.
 GET YOUR APP CONFIGS | Donwnloads the App Configs which needs to be replaced in the App Base for running the App.

+# Logic
+The Logic Designer can be used to create workflows which would be executed during the run time of the app.
+The Workflows are a sequence of steps which needs to be performed during it's execution.
+The App Life Cycle consists of 2 types of workflows.

+### appInit
+This is the first and the basic workflow which is executed at the beginning of the app run time.
+All the variables that are used in the app must be declared in this appInit workflow.
+The appInit workflow is a must for running the application.

+### Other Event Workflows
+These are other named workflows which are created for event handling like clicking of a button.
+These are workflows must be saved with a unique name and the unique name of the workflow must be used in the WorkFlow fields in the designer.
+Note: The appInit workflow should not be over written by event workflows.

+There are different programming blocks available which can be dragged and dropped into the design area and they are executed sequentially during execution.
+## Blocks for Programming

+### BasicFunctions
+- createVariable: This is used to declare variables.
+(Variables cannot be used before declaration)
+- assignFunction: This is used to assign values to a variable.
+- assignToVariableFunction: This is used to assign one variable to another.
+- printFunction: Prints the variable value in the window console.
+(Can be used for debugging)

+### LogicBlocks
+### LogicalFunctions
+### LoopBlocks
+### MathBlocks